UI5/openui5-website/CONTRIBUTING.md

 - Make sure the `main` branch of your fork is up to date by [syncing your fork](https://help.github.com/articles/syncing-a-fork/).
 - Create a new feature branch from the latest `main`:
 	- Run `git checkout -b the-feature-name`.
 - Make your changes, and save your files.
+The website files are inside the `docs` folder.
 - Commit and push your changes to the forked repository:
 	- To commit, run `git add -A && git commit -m "Meaningful commit message"`
 	- To push, run `git push`